 We will share updates on our progress in future communications.
 In the meantime, we thought it would be helpful to describe what we have achieved so far.

 1. High quality companies that are continually evolving their own approaches to diversity

 We select high quality companies that are contributing to sustainable development, using a long term perspective.
 A company’s approach to diversity, equity and inclusion is an important driver of long-term success and forms part of our quality assessment of each company.
 Most of our research is proprietary but we supplement our own bottom-up analysis with third-party research on complex issues; this research helps us to identify leaders and laggards in sustainability.
 An example is our 2019 research tender on “Improving Gender Diversity in Companies”.

-As at November 2020, 42% of their global workforce were female employees and 58% of the Executive Board positions were held by women (compared to zero in 2014), while 40% of its plc Board were female (increased from 18% in 2014).
+Please watch our video with Jennifer Ward, Group Talent and Communications Director at Halma to learn more about their approach.
+As at November 2020, 42% of their global workforce were female employees and 58% of the Executive Board positions were held by women (compared to zero in 2014), while 40% of its plc Board were female (increased from 18% in 2014)2.

 Insights into their approach include:

 - Inclusion comes first - there is no point in having more diversity if it isn't heard

 - Focus on IQ and learning agility in recruitment, rather than not having done a specific role for x numbers of years